Indo-European languages: Proposed external relations

 Nostratic and Eurasiatic, in turn, have been included in even wider groupings, such as Borean, a language family separately proposed by Harold C. Fleming and Sergei Starostin that encompasses almost all of the world's natural languages with the exception of those native to sub-Saharan Africa, New Guinea, Australia, and the Andaman Islands.

-Objections to such groupings are not based on any theoretical claim about the likely historical existence or nonexistence of such macrofamilies; it is entirely reasonable to suppose that they might have existed.
-The serious difficulty lies in identifying the details of actual relationships between language families, because it is very hard to find concrete evidence that transcends chance resemblance or is not equally likely explained as being due to borrowing, including Wanderwörter, which can travel very long distances.
-Because the signal-to-noise ratio in historical linguistics declines over time, at great enough time-depths it becomes open to reasonable doubt that one can even distinguish between signal and noise.

 Evolution

 Proto-Indo-European

 The proposed Proto-Indo-European language (PIE) is the reconstructed common ancestor of the Indo-European languages, spoken by the Proto-Indo-Europeans.
 From the 1960s, knowledge of Anatolian became certain enough to establish its relationship to PIE.
 Using the method of internal reconstruction, an earlier stage, called Pre-Proto-Indo-European, has been proposed.

-PIE was an inflected language, in which the grammatical relationships between words were signaled through inflectional morphemes (usually endings).
+PIE is an inflected language, in which the grammatical relationships between words were signalled through inflectional morphemes (usually endings).
 The roots of PIE are basic morphemes carrying a lexical meaning.
 By addition of suffixes, they form stems, and by addition of endings, these form grammatically inflected words (nouns or verbs).
 The reconstructed Indo-European verb system is complex and, like the noun, exhibits a system of ablaut.

 Diversification

-BMAC in "IE languages c.
-1500 BC" is Bactria–Margiana Archaeological Complex

 The diversification of the parent language into the attested branches of daughter languages is historically unattested.
 The timeline of the evolution of the various daughter languages, on the other hand, is mostly undisputed, quite regardless of the question of Indo-European origins.

 Using a mathematical analysis borrowed from evolutionary biology, Donald Ringe and Tandy Warnow propose the following evolutionary tree of Indo-European branches: